enketo/enketo/packages/enketo-express/README.md

 ## Development setup and local usage

 First, make sure `redis` is running and available at the port(s) configured in `config/config.json`.
 You should also read the section on [configuring Enketo Express](./#configuring-enketo-express) above.
-You will also need to have an OpenRosa server running and accessible to Enketo Express.
+You will also need to have an OpenRosa server running and accessible to Enketo Express and which knows about the API key in the configuration.

 As described in the [the toplevel README](./#using-enketo-express), all tasks should be run from the project root.
 To build and start Enketo Express: